Genivia/ugrep/README.md

                   Perform  case  insensitive   matching.
 This   option   applies case-insensitive  matching of ASCII characters in the input.
 By default, ugrep is case sensitive.

+           --include=GLOB
+                  Search only files whose path name matches GLOB  (using  wildcard matching).
+A  path  name glob can use *, ?, and [...] as wild- cards, and \ to quote a wildcard or backslash  character  liter- ally.
+Note that --exclude patterns take priority over --include patterns.

+           --include-dir=GLOB
+                  Only directories whose path name matches GLOB  are  included  in recursive  searches.
+Note that --exclude-dir patterns take pri- ority over --include-dir patterns.

            -k, --column-number
                   The column number of a matched pattern is displayed in front  of